 Baker McKenzie has a team in place that has been advising clients real-time on these most critical issues since the first orders were enacted.
 We are pleased to provide this tracker, which identifies the relevant state-wide shelter-in-place orders and their related expiration dates, as well as the applicable state-wide reopening plans, in each of the 50 United States plus Washington, D.C.
 The "What's Open" table on each page highlights the reopening status of four major sectors (office, manufacturing, retail and bars/restaurants).

 In addition, the tracker includes links to the relevant quarantine requirements or recommendations for incoming travelers in each state plus Washington, D.C.

 Key developments reflected in this week’s update to the tracker include the following:

-- The Governors of Oklahoma, New Jersey, North Carolina and South Carolina extended their emergency declaration orders and/or the duration of the current phase of their reopening plans: Colorado, Illinois, North Carolina, North Dakota, South Carolina and Wyoming.
+- The following jurisdictions extended their state-wide orders and/or the duration of the current phase of their reopening plans: Colorado, Illinois, North Carolina, North Dakota, South Carolina and Wyoming.

 Please call or email your regular Baker McKenzie contact if you require additional analysis regarding these matters.